 We've raved about the best buys from Kirkland Signature, Costco's private label.
 Introduced in 1992, it was designed to provide quality products at discounted prices.
 Part of these discounted prices extend into that beloved food court offering Costco members a great deal on what really is good food.

-Just about every Costco location has a food court and across the nation, no matter which Costco location you shop at, the menu is basically the same.
-The $1 Costco hot dog and drink combination is by far the food court's most popular buy, followed by the pizza, frozen yogurt, and sandwiches.
-So in honor of the ever-reliable Costco dog, here are 10 fast facts you should know.
+Just about every Costco location has a food court, and across the nation, no matter which Costco location you shop at, the menu is basically the same.
+The $1 Costco hot dog and soda combo is by far the food court's most popular buy, followed by the pizza, frozen yogurt and sandwiches.
+So in honor of the ever-reliable Costco hot dog, here are 10 fast facts you should know.

 The drink combination even includes free refills, and I can almost promise the cheapest place you'll find beef hot dogs outside of Costco is at kids' sport concession stands.
 While this combo hasn't changed in over 30 years, Costco's food court has made other changes to their menu items, including the controversial decision in 2018 to remove polish dogs from the food court menu, a move that still has some people unhappy.